dongjs/dongjs.github.io/_posts/2017-07-08-modular-exponents-racket.md

 Modular exponents
 -----------------
 As it turns out, we can use the structure of `power2` to solve a related problem: what is the value of $$x^n$$ modulo some integer $$p$$?
 The very helpful [algorithms compendium](http://www.geeksforgeeks.org/modular-exponentiation-power-in-modular-arithmetic/) at Geeks for Geeks explains the practical importance of being able to calculate this quickly.

-TODO: say more about this.
+TODO: linger on this and show the C and Racket source code for `expt`.

-Let's present the algorithm and then step through how it is different from `power2`.
-Again, we have a wrapper function `pow3` that hides the `result` parameter.
+Moving on to the algorithm, we have a wrapper function `pow3` that hides the `result` parameter.
+If your recursion involves multiplication, the initial value of your accumulator (here it's called `result`) is typically 1.
+Why?
+A related question: what would be a good initial value for the running total if the algorithm involved addition?

 {% highlight racket linenos %}